 After 18 days, we took the fleece off for good; the garden was now lovely and thick.
 After a couple more days it was ready for its first cut as it had already grown so long!

-3 Weeks after seeding
+3 weeks after seeding the lawn

 Our garden now looked like this – we were so impressed that all our hard work payed off so quickly!
 The lawn was so thick and bright green, it actually looked more like artificial grass!